“Phillips Andover Academy SSAT Average Scores are 93% Percentile“

 Unfortunately, no highly competitive program will bluntly and directly document the minimum test scores publicly because frankly, there are too many factors beyond just the standardized metrics which determine admissions decisions.** Nevertheless, it doesn’t prevent many people from still inquiring what is enough on the SSAT?

-Anecdotally, answers from current and past students are becoming more available in our open society.
-Below, we’ll document what is documented online as well as give you our thoughts from our experiences.
-Several sources have identified in recent years(~2018), the average SSAT score for Andover admits was 93% percentile.
+Anecdotally, answers from current and past students are becoming more available in our more “online” society.
+Below, we’ll document what is available online as well as give you our thoughts from our experiences.
+Several sources have identified in recent years(~2018), the average SSAT score for Andover admits was approximately 93% percentile.

 Our first bit of support answered the question on Quora: